AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 1. Wait for the support team to enable AEM Forms capability for your AEM Sites program.
 It can take up to a week to enable the functionality.
 The JIRA is updated once the functionality is enabled.

-1. After you receive a confirmation on the JIRA that the forms capability is enabled for your AEM Sites program, run build pipeline on your all developer, stage, and production SaaCS instances.
-It adds Forms capability to your SaaCS instances.
-To run the build pipeline:
+1. After you receive a confirmation on the JIRA that the forms capability is enabled for your AEM Sites program, [run build pipeline](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/how-to-use/deploying-code.html) on your all developer, stage, and production SaaCS instances.
+It deploys Forms capability to your SaaCS instances.

-    1. Log in to any SaaCS instance as an administrator.

-    1. Navigate to >>>

-    1. Tap **[UIControl Build]**.
-Wait for the build to complete and deploy on your instance.
-Now, you are ready to use Forms capability.

-## Add users to your FaaCS instance {#add-users}
+## Create users and assign roles {#add-users}

-1. Log in to your FaaCS instance
+1. Log in to your AEM Forms as a Cloud Service instance.
-1. Create several users like AEM Administrator, Form Developer, Form Practioner, and add these users to pre-defined forms group to provide the required permissions.
+1. Create [user accounts](https://docs.adobe.com/content/help/en/experience-manager-65/forms/administrator-help/setup-organize-users/adding-configuring-users.html) for your AEM Administrator, Form Developer, and Form Practioners.
+1. Add these users to pre-defined forms group to provide the required permissions.
 The table below lists all types of users and pre-defined groups for each type of user:

     | User Type | AEM Group |
     |---|---|